 Bringing family members of all ages under the one roof can provide rich opportunities for relatives to support, care for and bond with each other.
 However, intergenerational households can also be a site where the abuse of vulnerable members of the family, including older people, occurs.
-This resource will explain how to – as a professional – identify and respond to elder abuse in these settings.
+This page will explain how a professional can identify and respond to elder abuse in these settings.

 Many circumstances can lead to the formation of an intergenerational household.
 We’ve outlined a few of the most common ones here.

 As people age, they may experience age-related illness, disability, heightened loneliness or financial difficulties.
 In some cases, older people may also be facing mental health issues, substance misuse, gambling problems or risk of homelessness.

 In these circumstances, older people may choose to live under the safe roof as family members so they can receive care and support.
 Some families also make formal arrangements where care and assets are shared between family members.

 Particularly during times of upheaval, adult children may temporarily move back in with their parents.
 For example, during the COVID-19 pandemic many adult children suddenly out of work and unable to pay rent, recovering from illness or injury, didn’t want to be alone, had returned from overseas or had to suddenly change future plans, moved back into the family home with their parents.